How to choose between iOS App Development Vs Android App Development

 User data security concerns

-If customers find out that their data has been compromised, it can impact the parent company’s brand perception harshly.
+If customers find out that their data has been compromised, it can harshly impact the parent company’s brand perception.

-IOS has rigorous vetting procedures that make sure this doesn’t happen with any of the apps they release on the App Store.
+IOS has rigorous vetting procedures that ensure this doesn’t happen with any apps they release on the App Store.

 Choosing seasonal employees or contractors for internal app development

-When a business is developing an app for internal use, they must consider whether the employees are seasonal/contractual employees or legal hires for the company.
+When a business is developing an app for internal use, it must consider whether the employees are seasonal/contractual employees or legal hires for the company.

-Recognizing seasonal or contractual employees as part of the company by providing them a separate company email address poses a significant legal challenge in the U.S.
+Recognizing seasonal or contractual employees as part of the company by providing them with a separate email address poses a significant legal challenge in the U.S.

 So, Android wins the debate for employee-facing apps.